sini/dactyl-manuform-mini-keyboard/README.md

 ## Wiring everything
 Wire the columns and rows together (there are guides online)

+Wire the serial as instructed [here](https://github.com/qmk/qmk_firmware/tree/master/keyboards/handwired/dactyl_manuform).
+Basically, just connect GND, VCC and D0.
-Wire the serial using this guide: https://github.com/qmk/qmk_firmware/tree/master/keyboards/handwired/dactyl_manuform As said [here](https://beta.docs.qmk.fm/reference/config_options), use one of these pins: D0 or D1,D2,D3,E6
+As said [here](https://beta.docs.qmk.fm/reference/config_options), use one of these pins: D0 or D1, D2, D3, E6

 I used serial because it uses only 3 signals, so that I can use a standard jack cable.